1859 Mississippi gubernatorial election

 The 1859 Mississippi gubernatorial election was held on October 3, 1859, to elect the governor of Mississippi.
 Former Democratic acting governor of Mississippi John J. Pettus defeated the independent candidate Harvey W. Walter.

 General election

 On election day, October 3, 1859, John J. Pettus won the election by a margin of 24,251 votes against his opponent Harvey W. Walter.
-Thus retaining Democratic control of the office, he wasg sworn in as the 23rd governor of Mississippi on November 21, 1859.
+Thus retaining Democratic control of the office, he was sworn in as the 23rd governor of Mississippi on November 21, 1859.
 Pettus' election by such a large margin indicated that secession was becoming increasingly popular among Mississippians, as he had campaigned as a strong supporter of secession of the South from the United States.
 He would end up fulfilling this as governor in 1861, marking this election as the final one before the outbreak of the American Civil War, which saw Mississippi become part of the Confederate States of America.